Federal Tax Credits

 eFile Tax Tip: Use the FREE eFile.com DEPENDucator qualifying child dependent tax tool to see whether you qualify for the Child Tax Credit OR the Credit for Other Dependents.

 There are certain cases where you may claim a deduction on family-related expenses if you are in the process of looking for a job.
 Depending on the particulars of the situation, you may reduce your tax by claiming the Child and Dependent Care Tax Credit on your federal income tax return for any expenses related to payments made to someone to care for a child under the age 13, a qualifying spouse, or a dependent.

 Adoption Tax Credit

-The adoption credit is designed to help parents with the expenses involved in adopting a qualified child.
+The Adoption Tax Credit is designed to help parents with the expenses involved in adopting a qualified child.
 An eligible child is any child under 18 or a child with special needs that lacks the ability to care for him or herself.
-The maximum available Adoption Credit to $12,650 per qualifying child for expenses incurred in 2012.
+The maximum available Adoption Tax Credit amount for Tax Year 2018 is $13,840 per qualifying child.

 Credit for the Elderly and Disabled

-You may be able to take the credit for the elderly or the disabled if you are 65 years of age or older, or if you retired on total and permanent disability and have taxable disability income.
+You may be able to claim the Credit for the Elderly or the Disabled if you are 65 years of age or older, or if you retired on total and permanent disability and have taxable disability income.
 To take the credit, however, your income must not exceed certain limits.

 Earned Income Tax Credit

 The Earned Income Tax Credit (EITC) is a credit for taxpayers who earn low to moderate incomes.
-EITC can reduce your taxes, and can mean a refund.
-Meaning more working families and individuals may keep more of what they work for.
+EITC can reduce your taxes and may result in a tax refund.
+This means more working families and individuals may keep more of the money they earned.

-eFile Tax Tip: Use our FREE "EICucator" earned income credit tax tool to find out whether or not you qualify to claim the credit on your Tax Return.
+eFile Tax Tip: Use our FREE EICucator earned income tax credit tax tool to find out whether or not you qualify to claim the credit on your Tax Return.